learn-co-curriculum/dsc-type-1-and-2-error/README.md

 $H_{1} : \mu \neq 0.5$

 The null hypothesis is assumed to be true unless there is overwhelming evidence to the contrary.
-To quantify this you must determine what level of confidence for which you will reject the null hypothesis.
+To quantify this, you must determine what level of confidence for which you will reject the null hypothesis.
 If a researcher was to set **alpha ($\alpha$) = .05**, this indicates that there is a 5% chance that you will reject the null hypothesis when it is actually true.
-Another way to think about this is that if you repeated this experiment 20 times, you would expect to see a the hypothesis rejected, purely by chance, one time.
-The threshold for alpha varies significantly depending on your scientific disciplines.
+Another way to think about this is that if you repeated this experiment 20 times, you would expect to see the hypothesis rejected, purely by chance, one time.
+The threshold for alpha varies significantly depending on the scientific discipline.
 Physics, for example, often require that findings are significant to the an alpha level of 0.0000003 or, in other words, one would expect results to occur by chance at most one out of 3.5 million trials!
 For most other disciplines, an $\alpha$ level of 0.05 is enough to prove some results are statistically significant.

 ## Beta and Type 2 Errors